segmentio/kafka-go/README.md

 - Synchronous or asynchronous writes of messages to Kafka.
 - Asynchronous cancellation using contexts.
 - Flushing of pending messages on close to support graceful shutdowns.
+- Creation of a missing topic before publishing a message. *Note!* it was the default behaviour up to the version `v0.4.30`.

 ```go
 // make a writer that produces to topic-A, using the least-bytes distribution